 Machines and ticket agents only take chip-enabled credit cards or euros.

 If you arrive in Paris at Charles de Gaulle Airport, you may have to transfer to Orly Airport for your domestic flight.
 Air France operates a free shuttle for passengers between the two airports—or you can take a local train, taxi, or Uber.

-If you’re sticking to the big cities, trains and air travel are the best ways to get around.
+If you’re sticking to the big cities, locals say that trains and air travel are the best ways to get around.